GMLC-TDC/HELICS/docs/user-guide/federates.md

 The federate code handling these messages can be relatively simple because the data coming in or going out of each endpoint is unique.
 The voltage controller always receives (and only receives) the voltage measurement at one endpoint and similarly only sends the control signal on another.

-Consider a counter-example: automated meter-reading (AMI) using a wireless network from all meters in a distribution system to a data-aggregator in the substation (where, presumably, the data travels over a dedicated wired connection to a control room).
+Consider a counter-example: automated meter-reading (AMI) using a wireless network that connects all meters in a distribution system to a data-aggregator in the substation (where, presumably, the data travels over a dedicated wired connection to a control room).
 All meters will have a single endpoint over which they will send their data but what about the receiver?
 The co-simulation could be designed with the data-aggregator having a unique endpoint for each meter but this implies come kind of dedicated communication channel for each meter; this is not the case with wireless communication.
 Instead, it is probably better to create a single endpoint representing the wireless connection the data aggregator has with the AMI network.
 In this case, messages from any of the meters in the system will be flowing through the same endpoint and to differentiate the messages from each other, the federate will have to be written to examine the metadata with the message to determine its original source.

 ![ami message federates](../img/ami_message_federate.pdf)